MalyHovad/LipsumVPHCode/README.md

-# Lorem ipsum extension for Phoenix Code.
+# Lorem ipsum extension for Phoenix Code
 How to use the plugin:

 1. Install the plugin (There are other guides for this)